 Misguided Questions Kill Businesses

-Leave a comment on this guest post by Nathaniel Greene to become eligible to win one of twenty complimentary copies of, Stop Guessing: The 9 Behaviors of Great Problem Solvers.
-(Deadline: 4/8/2017)
+This is a guest post by Nathaniel Greene, author of, Stop Guessing: The 9 Behaviors of Great Problem Solvers. —–

 “Why?
 Why not?”
 These questions seem innocent—even helpful.
 But they’re quietly killing your business.